iamalexchip/zimcell/README.md

 This is a package which can be used to verify Zimbabwe mobile network phone numbers.

-When calling function 2 parameters are required :
+When calling the function 2 parameters are required :

 1. mobile payment sytem name / service provider name